nonbots/launch/core/JS170/03-intro-to-http/HTTPnotes.md

 ### Get Requests

 1. columns:
-    - method: HTTP Request Method:
+    - method: HTTP Request
+    :
         - GET: retrieving information
-            - initiated by clicking a link or via the address bar of a browser -the browser also request for referenced resources witn the resource of HTML file.
+            - initiated by clicking a link or via the address bar of a browser
+            - the browser also request for referenced resources witn the resource of HTML file.
 However, the HTTP tool will not
     - Status: reponse status of a request; every request gets a response even if it's an error.

 ### Post Requests

 1. POST: initiate some action on the server or send data to a server.

 2. Request have headers and those include response headers.
 Location is a response header.
-The brower sess the Location header an automactically issues a brand new request to the specified URL.
+The browser accesses the Location header and automactically issues a brand new request to the specified URL.
 The Make a bet form is the response to the second request

 ### HTTP Headers